 - The date of submission to the journal

 - A brief background of your study and your research question

 - Statement that there are no conflicts of interest

 Using a professional proofreading and editing service

 You could give your manuscript to a peer or freelance editor to edit and proofread.
-But many manuscript proofreading and editing services online haved simplified this process.
+But many academic proofreading services online have simplified this process.
 Wordvice provides professional academic editing and proofreading services for researchers, scholars, professors, and graduate students around the world.

 We specialize in editing scientific manuscripts.
-Our expert academic proofreaders and editors have helped thousands of researchers achieve publication success in hundreds of academic disciplines.
+Our expert academic editors have helped thousands of researchers achieve publication success in hundreds of academic disciplines.

 But journal acceptance is not a sure thing.
 Getting professional proofreading and editing for journal manuscripts before submitting increases your acceptance rate and reduces the need for revisions.

 Whether you have just finished your draft or are ready to submit to a top scientific journal, Wordvice has you covered.
 We offer the best academic proofreading services online and the most trusted journal manuscript editing services in the industry.
-Check out our academic editing rates and get expert help with your manuscript right now.
+Check out our proofreading prices and get expert help with your manuscript right now.